-MDCP orientation is usually held in August after MDCP awards are announced.
+MDCP orientation is scheduled to be held September 25 and 26, 2013, after MDCP awards are announced.
 An applicant should include travel to the orientation in its application budget.
-The financial assistance award that a successful applicant receives from ITA via Grants Online serves as official approval to expend project funds for this purpose, even if the orientation precedes the beginning of the award period.
+The financial assistance award notification that a successful applicant receives from ITA via Grants Online serves as official approval to expend project funds for this purpose, even if the orientation precedes the beginning of the award period.
 This expenditure is limited to allowable expenses (e.g., air fare, ground transportation, lodging, etc.) associated with attending the orientation.

-15 Overseas Commercial Service Office
+15. Overseas Commercial Service Office